atzel-ov/Optimization/README.md

 >   <a href = "https://github.com/atzel-ov/Optimization/tree/main/Set2">Optimization Algorithms</a> - Implementation and analysis of the Gradient Descent and Newton algorithms.

->   <a href = "https://github.com/atzel-ov/Optimization/tree/main/Set3">KKT Conditions and Projections</a> - Solving constrained convex problems with constraints.
+>   <a href = "https://github.com/atzel-ov/Optimization/tree/main/Set3">KKT Conditions and Projections</a> - Solving convex problems with constraints.